Full name James Michael Vince

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-James Vince, a calm and elegant batsman with many high-profile admirers, was given the summer of 2016 to prove that he had the ability to succeed at England level.
+Vince was first given the summer of 2016 to prove that he had the ability to succeed at England level.
 Sadly, appearances - initially at least - proved misleading.
 In seven Tests, against Sri Lanka and Pakistan, he averaged 19.27 without a half-century and was repeatedly fallible on the drive outside off stump.
 Only one Championship hundred for Hampshire added to his mournful air.
 Vince did manage an ODI half-century against Sri Lanka and showed more promise in T20Is, but those who had lobbied long and hard for his inclusion were particularly disappointed with the outcome of his first international summer as his undoubted style was not matched by substance.
+Even then they insisted that statistics showed that his ill luck was that he tended to play and edge rather than play and miss.

 But Vince was not to be denied so easily - or at least Vince's advocates weren't.
 He only averaged 33 in the Championship in 2017, but still found himself on the plane to Australia after England's selectors observed the failure of Tom Westley, and others, to make the No 3 position their own and turned to Vince once again.
 Simmering talent or habitual maker of soft 20s and 30s?
 It seemed that England were about to find out.